IanGoodbody/ECE281_Lab5/README.md

 Full functionality was achieved by creating a complete 4 bit unsigned adder using the PRISM language.
 The program was to read in two unsigned hexadecimal inputs and yield their unsigned hexadecimal sum.
 The main challenge of this program was to determine if a carry resulted from the PRISM add operation.
 This was determined by testing for generate and propagate conditions for each bit.
 Each bit was analyzed by rotating each bit into the MSB slot, the two MSBs were then ANDed together to determine if the bits generated a carry then, with the exception of the original LSB, ORed together to determine if the bit propagated.
 The result of each operation was stored into memory.

 Jump Negative instructions were used to determine the generate/propagate conditions for each bit.
 If a generate or propagate flag was "true" then the MSB of the stored value would be a 1.
 Generate bits were tested first and the propagate bits in a cascading sequence.
-Depending on the sequence of propagates and generates the program would either jump to a "carry" or "noCarry" memory block what would write the carry bit to the 16^1 place output.
-The 16^0 place output was determined by the add operator.
+Depending on the sequence of propagates and generates the program would either jump to a "carry" or "noCarry" memory block

-Like the Counter the second program was tested in the PRISM simulator then on the FPGA.
-Both tests demonstrated satisfactory results with only minor debugging.

-The only error in the program was an absence of necessary jump commands at the end of the program which caused the default output of the 16^1 place to be written at 1.

-#### Documentation

-Dr. Neeble helped debug the ROM error that was preventing the FPGA implementation from successful operation